-Popular for its monastery, the second oldest monastery in Sikkim, Pemayangtse is located about 107 km west of Gangtok.
+Pemayangtse Monastery is the second oldest monastery in Sikkim.
+Popular for this monastery, Pemayangtse is located about 107 km west of Gangtok.
 At an elevation of 5840 ft, the town has the backdrop of snow-capped mountains and valleys with dense forests cover.
 Pemayangtse means ‘perfect sublime lotus’ and it is believed to symbolize one of the four retes (a network of cells) in the human body.

 Pemayangtse Monastery is the main tourist attraction of the town.
 Despite being over 300 years old, the monastery is in excellent condition and is well maintained by the monks.
 At elevation of over 6500 ft, the monastery is a three-storied structure with several statues including those of Padmasambhava (Lotus Born).